Technigo/project-mongo-api/README.md

 # Project Mongo API

-A backend project to fetch data, working with MongoDB.
+A project for practicing using MongoDB and Mongoose and how to seed data about movies to a database and how to create useful API endpoints.

 ## The problem